Policy Mirror Descent for Reinforcement Learning: Linear Convergence, New Sampling Complexity, and Generalized Problem Classes: Stochastic Estimation for Action-value Functions

 which implies that the number of iterations is bounded by ${\cal O}( l \lfloor \bar k/l \rfloor) = {\cal O}(\log_\gamma \epsilon)$.
 Moreover by the definition of $T_k$ and $M_k$, the number of samples is bounded by

 \end{proof}

 To the best of our knowledge, the results in Propositions~\ref{prop:SPMD_un} and \ref{prop:SAPMD_un} appear to be new for policy gradient type methods.
 The previously best-known sampling complexity for policy gradient methods for RL problems was $\tilde {\cal O}(|\cS| |\cA|^2 /\epsilon^4)$~(e.g., \cite{DBLP:conf/aaai/ShaniEM20}) although some improvements have been made under certain specific settings (e.g., \cite{Xu2020ImprovingSC}).
+Observe that the sampling complexity in \eqnok{eq:sample_SPMD} is slightly better than the one in \eqnok{eq:sample_SPMD_general} in the logarithmic terms.
+In fact, one can possibly further improve the dependence of the sampling complexity on $\gamma$ in \eqnok{eq:sample_SPMD_general} by a factor of $1/(1-\gamma)$ by allowing a slightly worse iteration complexity than the one in \eqnok{eq:pmd_basic_iter}.
+This indicates that one needs to carefully consider the tradeoff between iteration and sampling complexities when implementing PMD type algorithms.